Bobbybose/Compiler_Design/Program2/README.md

 ## How to Build
 To build, run 'make' or 'make all'

-'make clean' will remove executable and .cc file
+'make clean' will remove generated files

 ## How to Run
 To run without input file, do './clukcs_parser'